Episode 2: Icons in the online shop

 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 Welcome to the second episode of the Conversion Hacking Podcast.
-My name is Jörg Dennis Krüger and as my lovely anteroom just said: Yes, I'm the conversion hacker!
+My name is Jörg Dennis Krüger and as my lovely front office just said: Yes, I am the Conversion Hacker!

-Thanks in advance to Uwe Hamann from Gifts 24, because he gave me some feedback after the last episode, which I was able to implement wonderfully to make this podcast more exciting, interesting and better for everyone.
+Thanks in advance to Uwe Hamann from Geschenke 24, because he gave me some feedback after the last episode, which I could implement wonderfully to make this podcast more exciting, interesting and better for everyone.

-And so the podcast is already available on Spotify, iTunes and Tynan.
-And if someone still misses their service where they would like the podcast, just let me know and I'll be happy to register the podcast there as well.
-And don't forget on November 5th, so not that long, ThinkConversion is in Berlin - my own little event, there are still tickets for both seminars, just look at ThinkConversion.de or in the ShowNotes for the episode.
-Because actually on JDK.de/Podcast I will now always have the show notes for each episode, where all the links are in it and so on, so that everyone can quickly click on them.
+And so the podcast is already on Spotify, on iTunes, and on Tynan.
+And if anyone is still missing their service where they would like to have the podcast, just let me know and I'll be happy to submit the podcast there as well.
+And don't forget on the 5th of November, so not so long now, is ThinkConversion in Berlin - my own little event, there are still tickets to both seminars, just look at ThinkConversion.de or just in the ShowNotes to the episode.
+Because actually on jdk.de/Podcast I'll have now always nice the ShowNotes to each episode, where all the links are in there and so on, so that everyone can click quickly after.

-This episode is about icons.
-Because icons are a wonderful tool for doing many things, especially in the online shop.
-And they are simply used for everything, especially in the online shop, but also on landing pages and so on.
+This episode is about the topic of icons.
+Because icons are a wonderful tool to do many things, especially in the online store.
+And they are used for all kinds of things, especially in the online store, but also on landing pages and so on.

-And somehow we also know icons or signs or whatever.
-So symbols that somehow help us out of traffic.
-We know warning signs everywhere, symbols have somehow dug themselves into our brain because they are somehow easy to understand.
-The psychologist would perhaps say that they are easy to decode in the brain, because you know them, you have learned what certain things mean, what certain colors mean and so on, and then you immediately recognize what it's all about.
+And somehow we know icons or signs or whatever.
+So symbols that help us somehow, from road traffic.
+We know warning signs everywhere, somehow symbols have dug themselves into our brain, because they are somehow quickly understandable.
+The psychologist would perhaps say that they are easy to decode in the brain, because you know them, you have learned what certain things say, what certain colors say and so on, and then you immediately recognize what this is all about.

-Without thinking about it for too long, just a look – okay: we're familiar with the computer in the same way, that is, ever since Windows or graphical interfaces have existed, there have been many icons and symbols that are much easier to work with.
+Without thinking about it for a long time, a look - okay: we know the same on the computer, so since there is Windows or graphical interfaces, there are many icons and symbols, where you can simply work much easier with.

-Here my start symbol on my Windows 10 computer is the Windows flag, whether that is intuitive now we will come to that later, but I know it doesn't have to be the start menu, as it might have been before, but the flag.
-But the best-known example is of course the little floppy disk for saving that we see everywhere, even though floppy disks haven't actually been used for a long time.
-But as a symbol it's burned into the brain, into the global brain, collective brain, so let's do it.
+Here my start icon on my Windows 10 computer is the Windows flag, whether that's intuitive now we'll get to it later, but I know there doesn't have to be start menu, as it may have been earlier, but the flag.
+But the most famous example is of course the small floppy disk for save, which we see everywhere, still, although you actually do not use floppy disks for a long time.
+But as a symbol it's burned itself into the brain, into the global brain, collective brain, so let's do it.

 But the whole goal is to get there quickly and without thinking, and we use icons for that.
 What does that mean for e-commerce now?
 We want to use that so that users can reach their goal quickly and without thinking, and icons are a cool thing.
 You can use icons really well there, i.e. as a shopping cart symbol, in the shopping cart, as a magnifying glass when searching, as an arrow to click on “next” or for such a next button, as a telephone receiver of course for a telephone number, where you then really understands; Ah, what is this about?

-You don't have to look long, it makes it easier.
+You don't have to look for a long time, but it makes it easier.
 And so, from my point of view, icons can really help.
-So for example navigation, or especially when I have such a mega drop-down, when I have a somewhat more complex shop, or when I have several products and it opens up so nicely, there are a few nice examples where beautiful icons are easy shown, which products are we really talking about here?
-And the user doesn't have to read what's written there, sees at a glance, for example in an online print shop, it's a NOL up or it's a business card.
+So navigation, for example, or especially when I have such a mega drop-down, when I have a somewhat more complex store, or when I have several products and it opens up so nicely, there are a few nice examples where beautiful icons simply show what products are really about here?
+And the user doesn't have to read what's there, sees at a glance, in a print online store for example, it's a NOL up or it's a business card.

-You can see that at first glance by showing the product in a highly standardized way, and the user can make a decision very easily and doesn't have to read a lot.
-And then the icon is often easier to understand than the text, because the user does not know exactly what the text means, he may not know the technical term.
+This can be seen at first glance by showing the product in a strongly standardized way and the user can decide very easily and does not have to read a lot.
+And there it is then often the icon probably even better to understand than the text, because with the text the user does not know exactly what is meant with it now, he does not know the technical term perhaps.

-But the standardized icon shows him the product and then he can make a decision.
-And of course you can also use that on category pages or if I have filters, visits and so on.
+But the standardized icon shows him the product and there he can decide after.
+And of course this can be used on category pages or when I have filters, visits and so on.

-In order to display product properties in a great way, there can also be things that I can really display beautifully in the icon.
-Colors are the best example, even if it's not really an icon, but somehow it is.
-But other things, or if they're learned things, we know it from Amazon: the Prime icon.
-I know Prime immediately, I might want to see these products because they are delivered faster, so I click on it.
+To represent product features great, that can also be things that I can really represent beautifully in the icon.
+Colors are the best example, even if it's maybe not a real icon, but somehow it is.
+But other things, or if it's learned things, we know it from Amazon: The Prime icon.
+Prime I know right away, these products I might want to see because they're delivered faster, so I click on it.

-And I can also use such icons nicely, for example to present shop unique selling points, USPs and simply have them everywhere in the shop.
-Fast delivery, maybe delivery on account and so on and of course on the product detail page to really compare the product properties.
-And if I then have to decide between different products, then I can see at first glance what kind of material it is, there are also official symbols and icons that have been learned with them.
-But maybe something like battery life or something, that's a wonderful way to show whether something is waterproof or, or, or.
+And I can use such icons also beautifully around for example Shop Alleinstellungsmerkmale, USPs beautifully to represent and simply everywhere in the Shop to have.
+Fast delivery, maybe delivery on account and so on and of course on the product detail page to show the product features in a really comparable way.
+And if I should decide then between different products perhaps, then I see at first glance what kind of material is that, there are also official and thus learned symbols and icons.
+But maybe also something like battery life or so, that can be wonderfully represented, whether something is waterproof or, or, or.

-There are very, very nice ways to really make these products easy to understand and not burden the user with actually reading the product properties, but simply seeing them at first glance; Yes, okay the product can do this and that!
-And so he can penetrate the products much faster, decide and then hopefully buy them.
+There are very, very nice possibilities to really make these products easy to understand and not to burden the user to really read the product features, but to simply see at first glance; Yes, okay the product can do this and that!
+And so he can much faster penetrate the products, decide and then hopefully buy.

-But I don't want to be misunderstood on one point: I wouldn't say icons are generally good for conversion rates.
-Most of the time I have to say, actually quite the opposite, because far too often effort is made and somehow own icons are devised to represent and show whatever characterizes my individual products.
-And how should I say it?
-This often turns into a picture puzzle.
+But I don't want to be misunderstood at one point: I would not say icons are generally good for the conversion rate.
+Most of the time, I have to say, actually quite the opposite, because far too often people just go to the trouble and somehow come up with their own icons to represent and show whatever it is that makes my individual products so special.
+And how can I put it?
+This quite often becomes a picture puzzle.

-Because then the icons only have something to do with the actual statement about one, two, three, four corners.
-This happens especially often when I use icons that come with standard templates.
-Such an asterisk when it comes to depicting the particularly outstanding things, or an asterisk over it.
-That doesn't help me.
-Then I have to read what's written underneath, I can actually omit the asterisk itself and it just takes up space, just like a heart or something.
+Because then the icons have to do with the actual statement only something about one, two, three, four corners.
+This happens especially often when I use icons that are in standard templates.
+So an asterisk, if it is to represent the particularly outstanding things, or an asterisk over it.
+That does not help me.
+Then I have to read what's underneath, the asterisk itself I can actually leave out and only takes away space, just like a heart or something.

-Then icons are often just decorative elements and very often they even displace the actual message.
-Because then the icons take up so much space that the text next to it becomes so small that I can hardly read the text and then I see a star or a heart or whatever and the text next to it is so difficult to read, that this whole construction of icon and text doesn't work at all, doesn't represent what it's about any better, doesn't help at all that the user has to think less, but then it totally confuses him and he has to get started and try to find out what that means then?
+Then icons are often only so decorative elements and quite often they even displace the actual message.
+Because then the icons take up so much space that the text next to them becomes so small that I can hardly read the text and then I see a star or a heart or whatever and the text next to it is so hard to read that this whole construction of icon and text doesn't work at all, doesn't represent what it's about any better at all, doesn't help at all that the user has to think less, but then it confuses him completely and he has to start now and try to figure out what does that mean then?

-He doesn't understand the advantages, this whole effect fizzles out and all these nice features of the products, the shop and so on are not noticed.
-Then he either thinks, well, I don't understand, or he starts looking in the shop for explanations.
-Now where is it explained what that means?
-Or he needs to read more and so on.
-And then I have to say I wouldn't even start there.
+He doesn't understand the advantages, this whole effect fizzles out and all these nice features of the products, the store and so on are not perceived.
+Either he thinks, well, I don't understand, or he starts looking for explanations in the store.
+Where is explained now what that means?
+Or he has to read more and so on.
+And then I have to say that I wouldn't even start.

-My icon conversion hack is really not to develop your own icons at all.
+My conversion hack to icons is really not developing your own icons at all.

 If you really have icons and there are icons that represent very one to one what is shown here.
 Product characteristics, products and so on.
 If you can really do that without having to think about these icons, what they say, then you can use them.
 But if you then get going and maybe set up a meeting and think: "Oh man, how can we show that our icon, that our product does not contain this substance, for example, or has this feature or something similar."
 Then that will happen to a big art project, it gets hugely creative and of course, if you suddenly have a really good idea to represent an icon, then it can really be worth it.